Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Analytical simple-wave solution

-while (\ref{eq:eta-R}) and (\ref{eq:v-R}) yield $\vartheta^{2}=1-\eta^{2}.$ There are only two possible interface heights, $\eta=-1$ and $\eta=0,$ which satisfy both equations.
-The former corresponds to the continuous double-valued solution whereas the latter corresponds a jump which spans the lower half of the channel.
-The possible shear velocities defined by (\ref{eq:v2-R}) and the respective propagation speeds for the jump are $\vartheta=\pm1$ and $\dot{\xi}=\frac{1}{2}(1-\eta)\vartheta=\pm\frac{1}{2}.$ Only the positive solution, which describes a jump propagating downstream, satisfies the energy dissipation constraint (\ref{eq:dsp}).
-For the full lock exchange, there is a centrally symmetric upstream jump at $x<0$ which spans the upper half of the channel from $\text{\ensuremath{\eta}}=0$ to $\eta=1$ and moves at the velocity $\dot{\xi}=-\frac{1}{2}$ to the left (see figure \ref{fig:hjmp}b).
-This exact solution coincides with that assumed by \citet{Yih1955} but differs from the numerical solution obtained by \citet{Klemp1994} which will be considered later in connection with the possible instability of deep gravity currents \citep{Priede2020}.
+There are only two possible interface heights, $\eta=-1$ and $\eta=0,$ which satisfy Eqs. (\ref{eq:v2-R})\textendash (\ref{eq:v2}).
+The former corresponds to the continuous double-valued solution whereas the latter corresponds a jump spanning the lower half of the channel.
+The possible shear velocities and the respective propagation speeds for this jump, which are defined respectively by Eqs. (\ref{eq:v2-R},\ref{eq:xid}), are $\vartheta=\pm1$ and $\dot{\xi}=\pm\frac{1}{2}.$ The downstream direction of propagation corresponds to the positive solution.
+The velocity of propagation being independent of $\alpha$ implies that this jump conserves not only the mass and impulse but also the circulation and energy. \citep{Priede2020}

+For the full lock exchange, there is a centrally symmetric upstream jump at $x<0,$ which spans the upper half of the channel from $\text{\ensuremath{\eta}}=0$ to $\eta=1$ and moves leftward at the velocity $\dot{\xi}=-\frac{1}{2}$ (see Fig. \ref{fig:hjmp}b).
+This exact fully-conservative solution coincides with that assumed by \citet{Yih1955} but differs from the numerical solution obtained by \citet{Klemp1994} which will be considered later in connection with the possible instability of deep gravity currents. \citep{Priede2020}